 Sangamo BioSciences, Inc. was incorporated in June 1995.
-Sangamo is a biotechnology research company focused on the research and development of novel transcription factors for the regulation of genes.
+Sangamo is a biotechnology company focused on the research and development of novel transcription factors for the regulation of genes.
 The Company's Universal Gene Recognition(TM) technology enables the engineering of a specific class of transcription factors known as zinc finger DNA binding proteins, or ZFPs.
 By engineering ZFPs so that they can recognize a specific gene, Sangamo has created ZFP transcription factors that can control gene expression and, consequently, cell function.
 The Company intends to establish Universal Gene Recognition as a widely used technology for commercial applications in pharmaceutical drug discovery, human therapeutics, clinical diagnostics, and agricultural and industrial biotechnology.

-From our inception through March 31, 2000, our activities related primarily to establishing a research and development organization and developing relationships with our corporate collaborators.
-Sangamo has incurred net losses since inception and expect to incur losses in the future as research and development activities are expanded.
-To date, Sangamo has funded operations primarily through the issuance of equity securities, borrowings, and payments from federal government research grants and from corporate collaborators.
-As of March 31, 2000, the Company had an accumulated deficit of \$11.5 million.
+From the Company's inception through June 30, 2000, its activities related primarily to establishing a research and development organization and developing relationships with corporate collaborators.
+Sangamo has incurred net losses since inception and expects to incur losses in the future as research and development activities are expanded.
+To date, Sangamo has funded operations primarily through the issuance of equity securities, borrowings, payments from federal government research grants, and from corporate collaborators.
+As of June 30, 2000, the Company had an accumulated deficit of \$13.2 million.
 Revenues consist primarily of federal government research grant funding and revenues from corporate collaborators.
 Since September 1998, Sangamo has signed collaborative research agreements with a total of 19 corporate partners for Universal GeneTools(TM) engineered zinc finger proteins.
-In addition, the Company entered into one strategic partnership for the development of ZFP-Therapeutics(TM).
-In January 2000, Sangamo announced a strategic partner agreement with Edwards Lifesciences Corporation, formerly the CardioVascular Group of Baxter Healthcare Corporation, for the development of ZFP-Therapeutics in cardiovascular and peripheral vascular diseases.
+In January 2000, Sangamo announced a strategic partner agreement with Edwards Lifesciences Corporation, formerly the CardioVascular Group of Baxter Healthcare Corporation, for the development of ZFP-Therapeutics(TM) in cardiovascular and peripheral vascular diseases.
 Under this agreement, Edwards purchased a \$5 million convertible note and provided \$1 million in initial research funding.
 In March 2000, Edwards exercised an option by purchasing a \$7.5 million convertible note for a right of first refusal to negotiate a license for additional ZFP-Therapeutics in cardiovascular and peripheral vascular disease.
-The two notes, totaling \$12.5 million in principal, together with accrued interest, converted into common stock upon consummation of the company's initial public offering.
-In the future, Sangamo may receive option fees, milestone payments, royalties and additional research funding from this agreement.
+The two notes, totaling \$12.5 million in principal, together with accrued interest, converted into common stock upon consummation of the Company's initial public offering.
+In the future, Sangamo may receive milestone payments, royalties and additional research funding from this agreement.

-Sangamo's losses to date have resulted principally from costs incurred in research and development, general and administrative costs associated with operations, and non-cash stock based compensation expenses associated with stock options granted to employees and consultants from January 1997 through the closing of the initial public offering in April 2000.
+Sangamo's losses to date have resulted principally from costs incurred in research and development, general and administrative costs associated with operations, and non-cash stock-based compensation expenses associated with stock options granted to employees and consultants from January 1997 through the closing of the initial public offering in April 2000.
 Research and development expenses consist primarily of salaries and related personnel expenses, subcontracted research expenses, and technology license expenses.
 All research and development costs have been expensed as incurred.
-The Company believes that continued investment in research and development is critical to attaining our strategic objectives.
-We expect these expenses will increase significantly in the future as we continue to develop our Universal Gene Recognition(TM) technology platform.
 General and administrative expenses consist primarily of salaries and related personnel expenses for executive, finance and administrative personnel, professional fees, and other general corporate expenses.
-As we add personnel and incur additional costs related to the growth of our business, general and administrative expenses will also increase.
-Deferred stock compensation represents the difference between the exercise price of stock options and the fair value of our common stock at the date of grant.
-Deferred stock compensation is amortized over the vesting periods of the individual stock options for which it is recorded.
+As the Company adds personnel and incurs additional costs related to the growth of the business, expenses are expected to increase.

-Our quarterly operating results will depend on a number of factors, including the delivery of products to corporate partners, the signing or expiration of contracts with corporate partners or government research grants, our success rate in achieving milestones with corporate partners, and the timing and willingness of collaborators to commercialize products which would result in royalties.
-As a consequence, our quarterly operating results have fluctuated in the past and are likely to do so in the future.
+The Company's quarterly operating results will depend on a number of factors, including the delivery of products to corporate partners, the signing or expiration of contracts with corporate partners or government research grants, our success rate in achieving milestones with corporate partners, and the timing and willingness of collaborators to commercialize products which would result in royalties.
+As a consequence, quarterly operating results have fluctuated in the past and are likely to do so in the future.